cloudant-labs/graphdb-slate/docs/includes/guides/mvcc.md

  * [Upload](#upload-the-new-revision) the new revision.
  * [Delete](#delete-old-revisions) old revisions.

 Let's look at an example of how this can be done.
 Suppose you have a database of products for an online shop.
-The first version of a document might look like this:
+The first version of a document might look like this example on the right.

 ```json
 {